Our promise to you

 - by email to firstname.lastname@example.org

-- in writing to BACP, 15 St John’s Business Park, Lutterworth LE17 4HB
+- in writing to Complaints, BACP, 15 St John’s Business Park, Lutterworth LE17 4HB

 What happens when I’ve made a complaint?

-Sometimes things can be put right very quickly.
-If your concerns can be resolved sooner and more informally, we’ll aim to do so.
-If not, we’ll tell you which manager will be investigating your complaint.
-They’ll respond to you in writing within 20 working days.
+Sometimes things can be put right quickly, if your concerns can be addressed sooner and more informally, we’ll aim to do so.
+If not, we’ll investigate your complaint fully and will respond within 20 working days of receipt.
+If the investigation of your complaint takes longer than this, we’ll contact you to explain why and agree an extension to this timescale with you.

 How we’ll put it right